A few new additions to Geegeez Gold in this past week, and the video below showcases them.

 We do things differently at Geegeez.
 We do things better.

-And we're not going anywhere. geegeez.co.uk has been online since 2008, and has over 25,000 email and website subscribers.
-The number of Gold subscribers is growing by the week as word is getting out about the superior features.
+And we're not going anywhere. geegeez.co.uk has been online since 2008, and has over 30,000 email and website subscribers.
+The number of Gold subscribers is growing by the week as word is getting out about our superior features.
 I'm very proud of the community feel at geegeez.co.uk, and of the 'best in breed' product we've built for people, like you, who bet on British and Irish racing.